 By far the most popular routes, and therefore most touristy one, are Stellenbosch, Franschoek and Constantia.
 These areas not only produce great wines, but also high end cuisine and some amazing views.
 You’ll find internationally acclaimed chefs serving locally produced fare in a romantic setting of mountains and vineyards.
 Each of these routes has their own unique appeal.
 Stellenbosch for its range, Franschoek for its historical significance (see the French Huguenots), and Constantia for the more upper class crowd.

 Lesser known wine routes that are close to Cape Town are Paarl, Wellington and Durbanville.
 If you have time to travel, get in a car and head to Hermanus (about a 2 hour drive) to the Hemel-en-Aarde Valley where you’ll find the more humble, yet still amazing Walker Bay wine route (famous for Pinot Noir and Chardonnay).
 For a more rough and organic, bush-vine kind of wine, head to the Swartland wine route where you’ll find some true gems (and olives).

 Hint: Not sure where to start?
-Pick up a copy of the Platter’s Wine Guide and look at the 5 star wines and best wineries at the front.
+Pick up a copy of the Platter’s Wine Guide, or download the app, and look at the 5 star wines and best wineries at the front.
 Alternatively, pop into a boutique wine shop like Wine Concepts and ask a local.
 There are just too many to mention.